-Now in his fourth NFL season, Pulley started for this first time earlier this month in the Giants’ game against the New York Jets and played all 71 offensive snaps.
-The Giants were off this past weekend.
+Pulley started Nov.
+10 in the Giants’ game against the New York Jets and played all 71 offensive snaps.

 Trent Sherfield (2014-17) // Arizona // Sherfield is in his second NFL season after making the most of his rookie campaign in Phoenix.
 Signed as a rookie free agent, Sherfield played in 13 games and earned two starts at wide receiver for the Cardinals.